Inequalities that Allow Equality

 - x = 5 is a solution to the inequality x ≥ 5.

-We still have equivalent ways to write relaxed inequalities.
+We still have equivalent ways to write non-strict inequalities.

 To represent the inequality 4 ≥ x or the equivalent inequality x ≤ 4, we shade all values up to and including 4.

 Be Careful: To represent a strict inequality on a number line, use an empty circle.
-To represent a relaxed inequality on the number line, use a big dot.
+To represent a non-strict inequality on the number line, use a closed circle or a big filled-in dot.
 Be careful to draw the right kind of circle and pay close attention to the pictures that you get.
-If you get a landscape of the Swiss countryside, something has gone awry somewhere along the line.
+If you get a landscape of the Swiss countryside, something has gone awry.